tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

                 - Now, any bonuses that would have been given to a fully-upgraded augmentation will "spill over" into other augmentations, allowing them to be upgraded twice.
                 - The order in which augmentations is upgraded is pre-set and cannot be changed, starting with the Torso, then the head, the eyes, and then moving to the skin, arms and legs.
         - Targeting
+            - Is now a Toggle Augmentation, reserving 20 energy to function.
+            - Will now automatically update when levelled up, as it's a toggle so you will leave it on all the time.
+            - No longer shows the `DEFAULT NAME - REPORT AS A BUG` text when looking at objects with no name.
             - The Picture-in-Picture window has been made slightly bigger.
+            - The Picture-in-Picture window can now be minimised, which hides it and only displays textual info.
     - Hacking Overhaul
         - Bypassing Turrets now requires Advanced hacking, as in Vanilla.
         - Hacked Cameras and Turrets will "reboot" and become re-enabled again after 2 minutes (plus an additional 2 minutes for each level of the Hacking skill)